QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 :::

 ## scripts (outputs)
-Due to Kubernetes deployment limitations, outputs need to be generated from a script and provided as part of the grain.
+Kubernetes does not natively support outputs.
+Using Torque, you can overcome this and provide outputs from the manifest installation process using scripts.
+In this approach, the script must export environment variables.
+These environment variables can later be declared also as outputs.
-The script is defined in the blueprint and exetued after the grain's installation.
+The script is defined in the blueprint and executed after the grain's installation.

 For example, script named __post-install-script.sh__ that generates two outputs: